 "With the innovative Bristol Eating Better Awards, a robust Good Food and Catering Procurement Policy and our aim of becoming a Gold Sustainable Food City, I am confident that Bristol will rise to the Going for Gold challenge and change food in Bristol for good."

 Dr Angeliki Papadaki

-, Senior Lecturer in Public Health Nutrition in the School for Policy Studies led the research and said: "With increasing numbers of people consuming their meals outside the home, the importance for more food businesses to offer healthier and sustainable food options is timelier than ever.
+, Senior Lecturer in Public Health Nutrition at the University of Bristol led the research and said: "With increasing numbers of people consuming their meals outside the home, the importance for more food businesses to offer healthier and sustainable food options is timelier than ever.

 "Catering award schemes, such as BEBA, are contributing towards such positive change, particularly if businesses that hold an award are widely promoted to the public.